 5. Reptiles of varied shapes, sizes, and life patterns started flourishing during 200mya.

-6. Dinosaurs were known as the land reptiles existed at some point in time but they had undergone extinction.
-The period of extinction led to the evolution of many smaller reptiles, mammals, and human beings.
+6. Dinosaurs were known as the land reptiles existed at some point in time, but they had undergone complete extinction while the phenomenon led to the evolution of many smaller reptiles, mammals, and human beings.